Nevada Workers' Compensation FAQ

 What if my employer offers me light duty work?

-If your doctor releases you to light duty and your employer offers suitable work within your restrictions, you're generally required to accept it.
-Refusing appropriate light duty work could result in suspension of wage replacement benefits.
-However, the work must genuinely accommodate your restrictions.
+If your physician releases you to light duty and your employer offers work that genuinely falls within your medical restrictions, you are generally required to accept it.
+Refusing appropriate light duty may suspend your wage replacement benefits.
+However, the work must truly accommodate your restrictions, not just exist on paper.

 What if I was partially at fault for my accident?

-What if I was following safety rules but still got hurt?
+What if I was following all safety rules and still got hurt?

-Workers' compensation is no-fault insurance.
-You don't need to prove your employer was negligent or that you followed all safety protocols.
-If you were injured while performing job duties, you're typically covered regardless of fault.
+Workers’ compensation is no-fault insurance.
+You do not need to prove your employer was negligent, and you do not need to prove perfect safety compliance.
+If you were injured while performing job duties, you are generally covered.

-Can I be denied benefits for violating safety rules?
+Can I be denied benefits for violating a safety rule?

 How long does the claims process take?